MicrosoftDocs/win32-pr.pt-br/desktop-src/wpd_sdk/freeportabledevicepnpids.md

 ## <a name="remarks"></a>Comentários

-O aplicativo é responsável por liberar a matriz de ponteiros que ela aloca.
+O aplicativo é responsável por liberar a matriz de ponteiros que ele aloca.

 ## <a name="examples"></a>Exemplos